aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 and severity.

 INPUTS:
-  - $scan\_type: scan type of the file
+  - $scan\_type   : scan type of the file
   - $severity    : severity of the checks we want to loop through (exclude or warning)
   - $headers     : list of different headers found in the `mri_protocol_checks` table for a given scan type
   - $file        : file information hash ref
+  - $projectID   : candidate's project ID
+  - $subprojectID: session's subproject ID
+  - $visitLabel  : session name

 RETURNS: a hash with all information about the checks for a given scan type and severity